Characterizing Compact-object Binaries in the Lower Mass Gap with Gravitational Waves: Varying the Intrinsic Parameters

 \subsection{Varying the primary mass}

 To further explore the measurability of the primary mass parameter, we broaden our analysis to now include systems beyond only those with exact support in the posterior of GW230529.
-We run simulations over an equally-spaced grid of 13 primary mass values between 2 and 5~\Msun (i.e., a simulation at every 0.25~\Msun), while fixing the true value of the secondary mass at 2~\Msun (all values are reported in the detector frame).
+We run simulations over an equally spaced grid of 13 primary mass values between 2 and 5~\Msun (i.e., a simulation at every 0.25~\Msun), while fixing the true value of the secondary mass at 2~\Msun (all values are reported in the detector frame).
 By varying the primary mass value, we simultaneously experiment with different values of the mass ratio as well as chirp mass.
-Since this parameter is well-measured, most of the chirp masses we now use for our simulations are no longer consistent with the inferred chirp mass of GW230529.
+Since this parameter is well measured, most of the chirp masses adopted for our simulations are no longer consistent with the inferred chirp mass of GW230529.
 Therefore, our goal is not necessarily to simulate a system with all of the properties of GW230529, but instead to explore whether certain values of chirp mass are better measured than others, especially when the component masses are in and around the lower mass gap.

 To widen the range of potential chirp mass values, we modify the prior on the detector-frame chirp mass to $\mathcal{M} \in [2.3, 2.8]~\Msun$ for the first seven primary mass values in the grid and $\mathcal{M} \in [1.7, 2.4]~\Msun$ for the remaining six.
 The other parameters in the low secondary-spin prior remain the same as in Section~\ref{sec:methods}.
 We again use \texttt{IMRPhenomPv2\_NRTidalv2} as our waveform model and a zero-noise realization.
 By increasing the luminosity distance as we increase the primary mass, we keep the \ac{SNR} constant at 11.83 to match the \ac{SNR} of the \textsc{Max Likelihood} simulation.
-Additionally, we simulate both spinning and non-spinning systems for each value of the primary mass; for the spinning systems we use the spin parameters of the \textsc{Max Likelihood} sample.
+Additionally, we simulate both spinning and nonspinning systems for each value of the primary mass; for the spinning systems, we use the spin parameters of the \textsc{Max Likelihood} sample.